 This is not necessarily true.

-How many income streams should you have then?
-The answer depends on your goals, available time, types of income streams, available capital, taxes, demonstrated success, income reliability, and desired lifestyle.
+How many income streams should you have?
+It have depends on your goals, available time, types of income streams, available capital, taxes, demonstrated success, income reliability, and desired lifestyle.

 In this post I’ll share what I’ve learned in each of these areas after creating ongoing income streams from stocks, real estate and small business (in that order) over the past 15 years along with my husband, Larry, and investing for almost 40 years.

 We planned on creating a few income streams and have ended up with 13+!
 Would we do this all again?
 Keep reading to find out.

 Is your goal to build wealth or to increase income at this point in your life?

 Based on traditional financial planning income streams are usually created to generate income when you’re not employed.

 On the other hand, capital gains are created to build wealth.